phucbm/gulp-cheatsheet/header.md

 npm install --save-dev gulp
 ```

 Create a file named `gulpfile.js` in your project root.
+This file will contain your task script.

 ## Tasks